31 Speed Training Exercises To Become Faster

 What is the Most Dangerous Punch?
 The most dangerous punch is a punch you don’t see coming, especially when it’s a running punch.
 This type of punch can be used by anyone and it can be very effective, so effective that it could kill.
-In fact it’s said to be the one punch that’s killed the most people with a single hit.
-The running punch is so dangerous because it doesn’t matter where your hit in the head, death can be imminent.
+It’s said to be the one punch that’s killed the most people with a single hit.
+The running punch is so dangerous because it doesn’t matter where you share it in the head, death can be imminent.

 What Punch Generates the Most Power?
 The one punch that generates the most power does not exist because striking force comes from great techniques and improving it will happen through strength and conditioning, thus increasing the force of your fist.